yarkalm/neural_tasks/README.md

-# machinelearning
+# Neural tasks
-Some projects of Machine Learning and neural networks
+Some projects of neural networks
+1. MNIST
+2. IMDB
+3. Reuters
+4. Generator text with LSTM